oracle-livelabs/converged/microservices-data-refactoring/collect-usage/collect-usage.md

 This lab assumes you have the following:

 * An Oracle account
-* All previous labs should be successfully completed
+* All previous labs should be completed

-All the SQL scripts and shell scripts are available in 'microservices-data-refactoring/livelabs/datacollector-sts', cloned in Lab 1.
+All the SQL and shell scripts are in 'microservices-data-refactoring/livelabs/datacollector-sts', cloned in Lab 1.

 ## Task 1: Log in to the SQL Worksheet